-Last Updated on February 27, 2022 by admin
+Last Updated on April 22, 2024 by Kelly

+The trip was everything we hoped for more and more.
 During our trip, we visited 5 national parks.
 Some of our favorite experiences were actually off the beaten path, like our excursion to a remote slot canyon and our hike to a desert waterfall.
-We found ourselves driving through deep sand one day, and watching the sunrise in the desert the next.
 We even walked backwards in time and found the best pie of our lives.
-There were some challenges too, like an unexpected heat wave that practically left us trapped in our hotel and a broken car tire at the Grand Canyon.
-But through it all, we made memories as a family that we will treasure for the rest of our lives.
+We hope you will feel inspired to plan an epic road trip of your own through the American Southwest!

-Overview of the 3 Week Road Trip Itinerary: Washington to Utah and Arizona
+3 Week Itinerary for Utah and Arizona

 Before we share our impressions of each destination, what we would have changed about our road trip, and our essential travel tips, here’s an overview of our itinerary.
 (Keep in mind we were traveling with a toddler so we took it slow.
 You might be able to combine driving days!)